1. Bathtub Kitchen

 - Draw different body parts in sections on your plate.

-- Spin the arrow, and where it stops, your child can wash the part pictured.
+- Spin the arrow, and your child can wash the body part pictured where the arrow stops.

 This is a fun game for learning body part names too!